But there’s plenty of financial swotting up to be done before you head off to uni, not least when choosing a student account.

 - Santander is offering a four-year 16-25 Railcard which entitles you to a third off rail costs, so long as you pay in £500 or more each term and register for online banking.

-- NatWest is offering a third off coach travel with National Express for four years, so long as you sign up to online banking and select to receive paperless statements.
+- NatWest is offering a choice of either an Amazon Prime Student membership for a year and a £10 Amazon gift card, or a third off coach travel with National Express for four years, or a tastecard which is valid for four years, so long as you sign up to online banking and select to receive paperless statements.
+You need a smartphone for the tastecard offer.
+T&Cs apply.

 Not many students are lucky enough to stay in the black when they are at uni, but if you think you will be able to, then you’ll want an account which will also pay you interest when you are in credit.